-6.4.1 Lowerable container lock
+6.3.1 Lowerable container lock

-Fig. 6-14: Lowerable container lock
+Fig. 6-13: Lowerable container lock

 - 1 Container holding fixture

 - 2 Container lock

 - Push up the fall protection and release the tension nut.

 - ► Push the trunnion with the tension nut up and turn it by 90°.

 - Lower the trunnion with the tension nut.

 - Check whether the lock is seated in the bracket.

-- ⇒ Container lock is opened.

 - Load the container.

 - ► Push the trunnion with the tension nut up and turn it by 90°.

 - ► Lower the trunnion with the tension nut.

-- ▶ Tighten the tension nut.
+- ► Tighten the tension nut.

-- ► Allow the fall protection to engage into place.
+- Allow the fall protection to engage into place.

 - ✓ Container lock is closed.

-6.4.2 Folding container lock, sliding with front extension
+6.3.2 Folding container lock, sliding with front extension